coding-to-music/battlecode2021/README.md

 The following image shows an example of my configuration with my "user_name" being "akshaypai" and my "email_id" being "abc123@gmail.com"

-## - create .ssh directory and generate SSH public and private keys
+## Create .ssh directory and generate SSH public and private keys

 ### Create a directory for the public keys